Overview

 Community Engagement

 Initial members of the Steering Group included representatives from Vision Buxton, Buxton Civic Association, Buxton Town Team, Connex Community Support and Buxton Street by Street and a HPBC Councillor for central Buxton.
-Additional members can be appointed.
+Additional members could be appointed.

 In December 2021, it was agreed that the Community Engagement Plan would be delivered by the Cultural Consortia in conjunction with the Cultural Programme and the steering group disbanded.